moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 ## Summary:

 - From `splink==3.9.11` onwards, DuckDB generally parallelises jobs well, so you should see 100% usage of all CPU cores for the main Splink operations (parameter estimation and prediction)
-- In some cases `predict()` needs additional configuration to achieve 100% CPU use.
+- In some cases `predict()` needs salting on `blocking_rules_to_generate_predictions` to achieve 100% CPU use.
 You're most likely to need this in the following scenarios:
     - Very high core count machines
     - Splink models that contain a small number of `blocking_rules_to_generate_predictions`
     - Splink models that have a relatively small number of input rows (less than around 500k)